rackerlabs/rackspace-how-to/content/cloud-servers/troubleshoot-a-downed-linux-cloud-server.md

 ### Ping/Nmap IP Address

-1. From your cloud server's details page, go to the Networks and Security Groups section and then copy the Public IPv4 address.
+1. From your cloud server's **Details** page, go to the **Networks and Security Groups** section and then copy the Public IPv4 address.

 2. In your command line application or console, enter `ping <ipv4-address>`.
 Take note if a response is received or not.